dogethereum/dogethereum-tools/README.md

 ### Transfer

+Transfers doge tokens from one user to another.

 `node user/transfer.js --network <eth network> --sender <from eth account> --receiver <to eth account> --value <number of tokens>`

 eg: